Blog

 | Budget trip, ultra-flexible | 4–8 weeks out | Tue departure, Thu return | Maximise all timing levers |

-What this actually means
+What this means when you're ready to book

 When that price alert fires and you're ready to book, do it through ShopBack — on a $142 one-way fare, that's $7–$14 cashback, and on a $280 round-trip, it's $14–$28 back with no extra steps.